fluttercommunity/flutter_downloader/README.md

 FlutterDownloader.open(taskId: taskId);
 ```

-- Note: in Android, you can only open a downloaded file if it is placed in the
+On Android, you can only open a downloaded file if: it is placed in the external
-  external storage and there's at least one application that can read that file
+storage and there's at least one application that can read that file type on
-  type on your device.
+your device.

 ## Bugs/Requests